alexey-naydenov/vartrace/README.md

   4 bytes timestamp, 1 byte record type id, 1 byte data type id and 2 bytes data size.

-* Mulitple records can be bundled together and written under the same timestamp.
+* Multiple records can be bundled together and written under the same timestamp.
 Such structure is treated as subtrace and can contain other subtraces.

 * Information stored in a trace can be changed at compile time through log level mechanism.

-* Member and stanalone functions can be used to store a non POD type in a trace.
+* Member and standalone functions can be used to store a non POD type in a trace.

 * The library is designed to minimize impact on program